huntfx/MouseTracks/README.md

 This was made with the intention of recording mouse movements over multiple resolutions then merging them together.
 It is used by loading (and forgetting about) `start_tracking.py`, and using `generate_images.py` to create the images.
 All the calculations are done in a background process, so that the tracking part will be able to run constantly without any CPU spikes interfering with it.

+It'll record any monitors you have connected, and it'll merge the results with your main monitor.

 <b>Current Features</b>:
- - Track position, clicks and key presses over multiple resolutions
+ - Track position, clicks and key presses over multiple resolutions and monitors
  - Generate colourful mouse tracks and a heatmap of clicks
  - Fade old mouse tracks to keep recent tracks more visible
  - Automatically keep separate tracks for different applications (defined in "Program List.txt")
  - Edit settings with config.ini
+ - Full Windows support
- - Works fully on Windows and mostly on Linux
+ - Some Linux support

 <b>Known Issues:</b>
  - (Windows) The keyboard tracking doesn't work on certain applications
- - Only tracks the main monitor (this was mostly a design choice)
+ - Heavy hard drive usage may cause the script to occasionally jump

  <b>Help Needed:</b>
  - Help decide on a more interesting name than "Mouse Tracks"
  - Mac support
- - Linux keyboard tracking
+ - Linux keyboard tracking/monitor coordinate limits

  <b>To Do List:</b>
  - Add more optional variables to image name